biogeospatial/Biodiverse_publication_list/InstallationLinuxSource.md

   perl Makefile.PL --no-version-check --gdal-config=/usr/local/bin/gdal-config
   make && make test && make install

-  #  if it all worked then exit
+  #  if it all worked then exit back to the original shell
   exit
 ```